-Most of recent ear injuries are traumatic as a result of biting, barbed wire or tree and are characterized by perfuse hemorrhage, while old wounds are either extension of neglected recent wounds or occur as a result of seton, mild irritation after using rope or chain tie at the base of the horn.
+It is not uncommon for the pinna to be injured during fights with other animals.
+Most of recent ear injuries are traumatic as a result of biting, barbed wire or tree branches and they are characterized by perfuse hemorrhage, while old wounds are either extension of neglected recent wounds or occur as a result of seton, mild irritation after using rope or chain tie at the base of the horn.

 When a part of the tip of the pinna has been avulsed, it is difficult to restore the ear appearance.
 The splitted or punctured ear should be repaired surgically as quickly as possible to achieve the maximal cosmetic appearance of the ear.

 Control the bleeding, treat the wound as described in wounds, and apply a topical antibiotic ointment.
 Aim of treatment here is to prevent scarring and deformity.

 1-The wound edges are excised and refreshed (including the cartilage if necessary).
 Divided cartilage is not sutured but the skin over the cartilage on both sides is sutured.

 2-The head of large animals should be restrained to prevent the animal from rubbing the ear against fixed objects, and leave the ear uncovered, unless the dog shakes head and reopens the wound so that bleeding restarts; in that case, you may need to bandage the ear to the head.